-Head of Department: Mrs C Forster
+Head of Department: Mrs Caroline Forster

-GCSE option Yes, compulsory

-A level option Yes

 Introducing Biology to students we first study the basic building blocks of life by exploring animal cells (including our own) and plant cells.
-We regularly use microscopes to examine different types of cells.
-We then discover how our skeleton, muscles and joints work together to protect, support and enable us to move, followed by studying 'variation' where we look into the differences between members of the same species and importantly why we have these differences.
-Finally, we study the fascinating world of plants and photosynthesis.
+We regularly use microscopes to examine different types of cells and produce scientific drawings from them.
+We then discover how our skeleton, muscles and joints work together to protect, support and enable us to move and this where we are introduced to dissection by looking at a chicken wing, which is similar to our own!
+Finally, we study human and plant reproduction from a scientific perspective highlighting the interesting similarities between them and help to quash common myths.

 Throughout the year students carry out many practicals, enabling them to apply their knowledge to new and exciting experiments.